smarie/python-autoclass/docs/index.md

 * The new PEP out there, largely inspired by `attrs`: [PEP557](https://www.python.org/dev/peps/pep-0557).
 Check it out!
 There is also a [discussion on python-ideas](https://groups.google.com/forum/#!topic/python-ideas/8vUm84CCb3c).

 * [decorator](http://decorator.readthedocs.io) library, which provides everything one needs to create complex decorators easily (signature and annotations-preserving decorators, decorators with class factory) as well as provides some useful decorators (`@contextmanager`, `@blocking`, `@dispatch_on`).
-We use it to preserve the signature of class constructors and overriden setter methods.
+We used it to preserve the signature of class constructors and overriden setter methods.
+Now we use [`makefun`](https://smarie.github.io/python-makefun/) instead, which was inspired by it.

 * When came the time to find a name for this library I was stuck for a while.
 In my quest for finding an explicit name that was not already used, I found many interesting libraries on [PyPI](http://pypi.python.org/).
 I did not test them all but found them 'good to know':
     * [decorator-args](https://pypi.python.org/pypi/decorator-args/1.1)